-- Risk factors such as age, specific disability, such as people with respiratory issues (like asthma), people with diabetes and other chronic conditions - Environmental factors such as being in close proximity to caregivers.
-Explore requiring caregivers to use masks, gloves, etc.
+- Risk factors such as age, specific disability, such as people with respiratory issues (like asthma), people with diabetes and other chronic conditions - Environmental factors such as being in close proximity to an attendant.
+Explore requiring attendants to use masks, gloves, etc.